CutyCat2000/ychat.dev/README.md

 6. **Configurate your chatapp**

-   Go to [config.py](config.py) and replace the NAME with your chat's name and the WEBSITE with your websites url.
+   Go to [config.py](config.py) and set ALL of the variables to your desired value. `- All are required.`

 7. **Sync your database**